source-foundry/Hack/README.md

     $ brew cask install caskroom/fonts/font-hack

-**OS X Users Please Note**: There has been a change in brew cask that requires an uninstall of `brew-cask`.
-If you encounter an error during your install attempt, please execute the following command and then install with the above command again:
+**OS X Users Please Note**: There has been a change in the Homebrew-Cask system that requires an update of `brew-cask`.
+If you encounter an error during your Hack install attempt, please execute the following command and then install with the above command again:

 ```
 $ brew uninstall --force brew-cask && brew update